Inkthirsty/cute-email-spammer/README.md

 # cute-email-spammer

-# tldr
+## tldr
-this is just some shitty email spammer script i made to flood inboxes of people i don't like it may send a few emails but i didn't bother too much with optimisation on average there is about a 60% success rate keep in mind that i live in the United Kingdom so some apis may not work in your region
+- this is just some shitty email spammer script i made
+- you can flood inboxes of people u don't like
+- i didn't bother too much with optimisation
+- 60% success rate (some apis might have changed because of me lol)
+- i live in the uk so some apis may not work for you

-# examples
+## examples
+i flooded my own inbox for this
 ![image](https://github.com/user-attachments/assets/9de64c24-8466-44a4-83ea-50891bb30aa9)
 ![image](https://github.com/user-attachments/assets/91ab74e0-ac8c-4cfe-8a73-5e7ae09bb117)